 - Check for carbon build up on the IAC valve and throttle plates.
 Clean any that you find with throttle body cleaner.

 - Remove the IAC and check for any build-up or other blockages in the passages.
 Clear any that you find.
 Throttle body cleaner will work to remove carbon blockages here, as well.

 - With the IAC still unplugged, start your engine.
 Don’t be alarmed if other IAC codes trigger when you do this.
 Clear the codes, then see if the P0505 code returns.
 If it doesn’t, there is an internal short in the IAC circuits, and the unit should be replaced.
 If it does, continue with step 7.

 - Visually inspect the wiring harness and wires.
 Check for the continuity of all signal lines.
 Replace any that are damaged or corroded.
 Also, ensure none of the wires are rubbing each other or causing each other to short.

-- If you can’t see any damage to the wiring but the code will not clear, you may want to check the voltage of the wires with a digital multimeter.
+- If you can’t see any damage to the wiring, but the code will not clear, you may want to check the wires’ voltage with a digital multimeter.
 They should not offer any resistance when they’re unplugged from the IAC.
 Replace any that do register a voltage.

-- Should the code still not clear, you may have a more serious issue with your engine computer.
+- Should the code still not clear, you may have a more severe issue with your engine computer.
 Take your vehicle to a mechanic for further diagnosis.

 Common Mistakes To Avoid While Diagnosing The P0505 Code